7 mistakes to avoid when implementing Digital Technologies

 - Use the opportunity to learn alongside your students!
 Be a co-explorer and a learner alongside your students rather than the expert.

 Don’t be afraid to explore new technology alongside your students!

 I have noticed that a lot of attention gets put on coding and robotics when we’re talking about Digital Technologies.
-However, did you know that neither of these two words are actually referenced in entire curriculum?
+Did you know that neither of these two words is actually referenced in the entire curriculum?